 “I look so fat in these jeans”, “I’ll start my diet on Monday”, “Why don’t I have more willpower?”.
-For many of us these statements are depressingly familiar but on May 6, International No Diet Day, do yourself a favour and give yourself the gift of loving your body, accepting your size and eating what you feel like – guilt free.
+For many of us these statements are depressingly familiar but on May 6, International No Diet Day, do yourself a favor and give yourself the gift of loving your body, accepting your size and eating what you feel like – guilt free.

 What is International No Diet Day?